orgmycology/vojhreport/report/execsummary.md

 ## JupyterHub is awesome:

-* JupyterHub has enabled the delivery of computing and scientific research education to hundreds of thousands of students.
+* JupyterHub has enabled the delivery of computing and scientific research education to hundreds of thousands of learners.
 * JupyterHub has enabled scientific innovation, from small lab day-to-day operations to cutting-edge international collaborations.
-* JupyterHub has accomplished most of this by fostering a positive, mission-driven culture and hacking together organizational structure.
+* JupyterHub has accomplished most of this by fostering a positive, mission-driven culture and hacking together its organizational structure.

 ## JupyterHub can be better